Senate bean soup: Tradition

 According to the Senate website, "Bean soup is on the menu in the Senate's restaurant every day.
 There are several stories about the origin of that mandate, but none has been corroborated."

 On September 14, 1943, rationing due to World War II left the Senate kitchen without enough navy beans to serve the soup.
 The Washington Times-Herald reported on its absence the following day.
 In a speech on the Senate floor in 1988, Bob Dole recounted the response to the crisis: "Somehow, by the next day, more beans were found and bowls of bean soup have been ladled up without interruption ever since."

 Recipes

 Senate versions

-A 1967 memo from the Architect of the Capitol to the Librarian of the Senate describes the modern recipe, calling for "two pounds of small Michigan Navy Beans".
+A 1967 memo from the Architect of the Capitol to the Librarian of the Senate describes the modern recipe, calling for "2 lb of small Michigan Navy Beans".

 John Egerton writes in Southern Food that the use of ham hocks suggests an origin in Southern cuisine.
 Although the legislators credited with institutionalizing the soup did not represent Southern states, most of the cooks at the time were black Southerners who would prepare bean soup in their own style.
 There was a period when the Senate dining services omitted the ham and instead used a soup base.
 In 1984, a new manager discovered this practice; he later reflected, "we went back to the ham hocks, and there was a real difference."